tytydraco/ExamineScraper/supplements/red-yeast-rice.md

 It should be noted that gross overexpression of LPL in skeletal muscle may cause a myopathy, though to be related to increased fatty acid influx (as LPL mediates fatty acids and cholesterol)[[12]](#ref12) similar to an increase in LPL on cardiomyocytes.[[13]](#ref13) Furthermore, competitive athletes who have increased LDL expression[[14]](#ref14) seem to be more likely to have complications from statin usage.[[15]](#ref15)
+.

-> Cholesterol uptake into skeletal muscle cells (myocytes) appears to be mediated by both LPL and the LDL receptor, with statin usage increasing the activity of the LDL receptor
+> Cholesterol uptake into skeletal muscle cells (myocytes) appears to be mediated by both LPL and the LDL receptor, with statin usage increasing the activity of the LDL receptor.

 #### 1.2Myopathy